franzvrolijk/react-router-theme/readme.md

 ### Usage

-0. (Add support for data attribute themes by installing daisyUI or setting up themes with Tailwind CSS)
-1. Find a suitable route (`root.tsx` or other root/layout routes are recommended to enable themes globally)
+> [!NOTE]
+> Make sure your application is set up to support themes through the `data-theme`-attribute (for instance by using daisyUI or custom Tailwind data attribute themes)

-2. Import `useTheme` and export `{ loader, action }` from this package
+1. Export `{ loader, action }` from this package in the route rendering your `<html>`-tag
-3. Call the useTheme-hook and pass it your loader data and a fetcher instance.
-4. Use the returned values according to your setup
+2. Call the `useTheme`-hook in the component, and use the return values to set and update the theme

 ```tsx
 import { useFetcher, useLoaderData } from "react-router";